 How do you build effective, high-converting landing pages?
-In this post, we’ll take a look at what makes a landing page successful and how to measure performance.
+Here’s what makes a landing page successful and how to measure performance.

 A lot of work goes into creating a great landing page.
 It’s not something you simply throw together and then hope for the best.